Extract Information Holder

 - #security

 - Not all API clients have the same access privileges.
-More fine-grained data retrieval operations make it easier to enforce related controls and rules, avoiding the risk that restricted data “slips through” accidentally.
+More fine-grained data Retrieval Operations make it easier to enforce related controls and rules, avoiding the risk that restricted data “slips through” accidentally.
 To revisit the e-commerce scenario, what if the shop software also includes public ratings of products that show the name and picture of the rating customer?
 Here, only limited and carefully selected information about the customer should be returned.

 Initial Position Sketch